 These are hour-long walking tours and guests will be asked to summit 4 flights of stairs.

-If you or any one in your party requires special accommodations, such as elevator or wheel-chair ramp access, please call or email ahead.
+If you or any one in your party requires special accommodations, such as an elevator or wheelchair ramp access, please call or email ahead.